 USES: This medication is used to treat a wide variety of bacterial infections.
 It is also used to prevent infection of the heart (bacterial endocarditis) in patients with certain heart diseases who are having surgery.
 This medication is known as a natural penicillin antibiotic.
 It works by stopping the growth of bacteria.

-HOW TO USE: This medication is given by injection into a vein as directed by your doctor.
+HOW TO USE: Depending on your specific product, this medication is given by injection into a vein or into a muscle.
+Use exactly as directed by your doctor.
 The dosage is based on your medical condition and response to therapy.
 For children, the dosage is also based on weight.

 If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.